iamcheese-man/Roblox-Executor-Scripts/README.md

 # INFO

-  • For script info and their supported games, go to LauncherConfig.json
+- For script info and their supported games, see `LauncherConfig.json`
-      • "0" in Place ID means universal.    #CHANGELOGS h
+- A Place ID of `0` means the script is **universal**

+# CHANGELOGS

+- Initial Repository Update (January 4th, 2026)